eleks/wso2-docker/base-wso2product/README.md

 ##  build with `docker-compose`

-create `docker-compose-my.yaml` file with all products you need and run
+create `docker-compose-all.yaml` file with all products you need and run

 ```
-docker-comppose -f docker-compose-my.yaml build
+docker-compose -f docker-compose-all.yaml build
 ```

 ## docker build